 Apple Cider Vinegar is readily available at most grocery stores for a relatively low price, but this advice gets twice as nice once you realize that the ideal solution is a 50/50 ratio of ACV to water – so a little really will go a long way if used properly.

 Keep it out of their eyes and nose and any open wounds, but you can use that same 50/50 mixture and dip cotton swabs into it before cleaning your dog’s ears to leave them looking (and smelling) so much better.
-It is a cheap and harmless option, so it’s worth a go!
+It is an inexpensive and harmless option, making it well worth the effort.

-The problem is, so many of the store-bought repellants come with ingredient lists that you need a chemistry degree to decipher, and for dogs and/or dog owners with sensitive skin or other health issues, that can be a real problem.
+The problem is that so many store-bought repellants come with ingredient lists that you need a chemistry degree to decipher, and for dogs and/or dog owners with sensitive skin or other health issues, they can cause real problems.

 For years, many pet owners have sworn by the efficacy of Apple Cider Vinegar as an all-natural alternative to the toxic pesticides sold in stores.